j-scoop/greenleaf/README.md

 # GreenLeaf - Plant Care

 GreenLeaf is a plant watering schedule app built using Django.
+You can use it to keep track of your plants, simply add them to your profile and log their status, last watered and add any notes.

 ## Setup